 Its cover was borrowed from Andy Warhol’s 1962 diptych Marilyn Monroe’s Lips.
 It’s not an exact copy, but an abstraction of the left panel of the diptych.
 One horizontal row of lips is missing, to make room for band name and title.
 The lips are printed in red, as is the band’s name.
 The title, Lead The Way, is green.

 A few weeks ago I received a message from Davide Manti, an Italian artist and Warhol cover collector from Bologna, that he has bought the exact same single, but the cover has the colours reversed (green lips, title in red).
 On this version the B-side track Love Don’t Live Here Anymore is featured as main title on the front cover.
 So I’m guessing both songs have hit the Australian charts in 1985, one shortly after the other.
-The band’s front lady Kate Ceberano is very famous in Australia, not in the least for her performance as Maria Magdalena in the Aussie version of the Jesus Christ Superstar musical.
+The band’s front lady Kate Ceberano is very famous in Australia, not in the least for her strong performance as Maria Magdalena in the Aussie version of the Jesus Christ Superstar rock opera.

 The Marilyn Monroe’s Lips diptych is a huge work with two panels sized approximately 210 X 205 cm each.
 Or should we say 7 lips X 12 lips each, 168 lips in total.
 The diptych belongs to the collection of the Hirshhorn Museum and Sculpture Garden, part of the Smithsonian Institution in Washington DC.